Program Services Coordinator

 Required:

-• 4-year degree and/or comparable experience in customer service, human services or project organization
+• 2-year degree and/or 2-4 years comparable experience in customer service, human services or project organization

-• Must be have advanced skill in spreadsheets and proficiency in database software and word processing
+• Must be proficient in spreadsheets and intermediate knowledge in database software and word processing

 • Exceptional interpersonal, oral, and written communication skills